pawel-napieracz/cordova-plugin-onegini/docs/public/topics/secure-resource-access.md

     });
 ```

-The `auth` option specifies which authentication token should be send to the Token Server.This property defaults to `onegini.resource.auth.USER`, but is
+The `auth` option specifies which authentication token should be send to the Token Server.
+This property defaults to `onegini.resource.auth.USER`, but is
 explicitly set here for the sake of completion.

 ## Using fetch with implicit authentication

 Before fetching an implicit resource, the user must be [authenticated implicitly](../reference/user/authenticateImplicitly.md).

-To specify that we will use the implicit authentication credentials, the `auth` property must be set to `onegini.resource.auth.IMPLICIT`.
+To specify that we will use the implicit authentication token, the `auth` property must be set to `onegini.resource.auth.IMPLICIT`.

 ** Example code to fetch a resource with implicit authentication: **